-The "joined-up" approach of the Speed and Infrastructure Programme provides Waka

-Kotahi with an opportunity to holistically assess the programme's road safety interventions.
+The "joined-up" approach of the Speed and Infrastructure Programme provides Waka Kotahi with an opportunity to holistically assess the programme's road safety interventions.
 On high-risk areas of the network where it will not be realistic to deliver meaningful infrastructure interventions by 2030, Waka Kotahi will look to improve safety on those corridors/intersections through other components of road safety.
 For example, although Waka Kotahi will continue to prioritise road safety infrastructure interventions, it will also continue to complement this work by aligning New Zealand's high-risk roads with safe and appropriate speed limits (for more information on this area see page 20, Introduce a new approach to tackling unsafe speeds).

-^{13.} Annual safety performance indicator figures are calculated from the nationwide MegaMaps dataset, which includes input from CoreLogic, national road asset register RAMM datasets and the National Speed Limits Register.
+Annual safety performance indicator figures are calculated from the nationwide MegaMaps dataset, which includes input from CoreLogic, national road asset register RAMM datasets and the National Speed Limits Register.
 Figures for year 2020/21 will include some variance due to modifications made to the input datasets and calculation methodologies.
+Improvements in this massure reflect both the completion of new infractructure and the retrofittion of median barriers.

-^{14.} Improvements in this measure reflect both the completion of new infrastructure and the retrofitting of median barriers to existing roads.
+Improvements in this measure reflect both the completion of new infrastructure and the retrofitting of median barriers to existing roads.
 This indicator is also influenced by changes in speed limits.
+We are the iDAD (influenced Decomposition of the speed limits).